andrew/ultimate-awesome/README.md

 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-discord](https://github.com/cookieauth/awesome-discord) - A curated collection of free, open-source Discord projects.
 This repository gathers a wide range of high-quality bots, frameworks, dashboards, templates, and more across different categories, making it easy for you to find the perfect solution for any Discord-related development or server need.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
-- [awesome-devops-tools](https://github.com/curated-awesome-lists/awesome-devops-tools) - A curated compilation of top-notch DevOps tools tailored for developers and sysadmins.
 - [Awesome_Manipulation](https://github.com/curieuxjy/Awesome_Manipulation) - Awesome Manipulation .
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
-- [awesome-cycling](https://github.com/dunky-z/awesome-cycling) - A collection of cycling-related websites and tools. 收集与骑行相关的网站与工具.
 - [awesome-labview](https://github.com/egeerardyn/awesome-labview) - Awesome LabVIEW.
 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-scientific-image-analysis](https://github.com/epfl-center-for-imaging/awesome-scientific-image-analysis) - A curated list of scientific image analysis resources and software tools.